thezakman/sensitive-discoverer/README.md

 While providing a lot of useful functionalities; when it comes to scanning the content inside HTTP messages against many different patterns, this becomes a tedious process.

-`Sensitive Discoverer` is a Burp Suite extension that solves this problem.
+`SupaFinder` is a Burp Suite extension that solves this problem.
 With this extension you can automatically and quickly search for sensitive strings in all HTTP messages.

 Behind the curtains it all comes down to a list of Regular Expressions that get matched against the content in each HTTP message.